molily/molily.de/_posts/2017-07-20-android-browsers.md

 Firefox does not have a built-in ad blocker.
 It has a built-in tracking protection that can only be enabled in private tabs.
 Why so?

 In contrast to most Chrome-based mobile browsers, Firefox Mobile supports the [same extensions](https://addons.mozilla.org/de/firefox/) that can be installed on Firefox Desktop.
-So we can use well-known extension like [uBlock Origin](https://addons.mozilla.org/de/firefox/addon/ublock-origin/), [Adblock Plus](https://addons.mozilla.org/de/firefox/addon/adblock-plus/) or [Ghostery](https://addons.mozilla.org/de/firefox/addon/ghostery/) on Android as well.
+So we can use well-known extensions like [uBlock Origin](https://addons.mozilla.org/de/firefox/addon/ublock-origin/), [Adblock Plus](https://addons.mozilla.org/de/firefox/addon/adblock-plus/) or [Ghostery](https://addons.mozilla.org/de/firefox/addon/ghostery/) on Android as well.

 Unfortunately, the UI of these blockers might not work well on mobile devices.
 But if you’re familiar with a certain extension on Firefox desktop, you’ll be able to configure it on mobile as well.